edibledinos/pwnypack/docs/pwnypack/shellcode.rst

 Currently, two concrete shellcode environment types exist each in two different flavors:

-The generic environments target X86 and X86_64 on the Linux OS.
+The generic environments target X86, X86_64, ARM, ARM Thumb and ARM Thumb Mixed on the Linux OS.
 No restrictions are made on what kind of bytes end up in the binary output.

+X86 / X86_64:

 - :class:`~pwnypack.shellcode.x86.linux.LinuxX86`
 - :class:`~pwnypack.shellcode.x86_64.linux.LinuxX86_64`

+ARM / AArch64:

+- :class:`~pwnypack.shellcode.arm.linux.LinuxARM`
+- :class:`~pwnypack.shellcode.arm.linux.LinuxARMThumb`
+- :class:`~pwnypack.shellcode.arm.linux.LinuxARMThumbMixed`
+- :class:`~pwnypack.shellcode.aarch64.linux.LinuxAArch64`

-Specialized classes are also provided.
+Specialized classes are also provided for X86/X86_64.
 The *NullSafeMutable* variants attempt to generate binary output that does not contain NUL bytes, carriage returns and line feeds.
 The shellcode is assumed to be loaded in a mutable and executable segment (like an executable stack).

 - :class:`~pwnypack.shellcode.x86.linux.LinuxX86NullSafeMutable`
 - :class:`~pwnypack.shellcode.x86_64.linux.LinuxX86_64NullSafeMutable`